Zirientis/apcs2/Comsci/ReadMe.txt

 may have other specific score rules.

 4. Game-modes
-As of Build 0.1alpha, the implemented game mode is Spider Rush, where you try to maximize your score while fighting of a horde of spiders!
+As of Build 0.1alpha, the implemented game mode is Spider Onslaught!, where you try to maximize your score while fighting of a horde of spiders!
 You are given three player characters, and must fight to achieve the maximum possible total score.
 Classic mode is coming soon!